mongodb/specifications/source/unified-test-format/unified-test-format.rst

       This is to permit testing conditions where invalid KMS credentials are provided.

+      Tests may also reference named KMS providers.
+KMS providers with the name ``name1`` are expected to be configured exactly as the unnamed KMS providers.
+The ``aws:name2`` KMS provider and ``aws:name1`` KMS providers deliberately use separate AWS accounts that do not have permission to the other's keys.

       See the `Client-Side Encryption test README
       <../client-side-encryption/tests/README.rst#credentials>`__ for
       instructions to obtain test credentials.